 The mere fact that one female cockroach and her progeny can produce hundreds of thousands of cockroaches in one year’s time underscores the importance of effective, preventative, ongoing pest management efforts.

 Our entomologists and pest control experts are backed with seven decades of research, on-site experience and refined insecticidal know-how in deterring, preventing and exterminating this invasive nuisance.

 Contact Pestco today for any roach-related emergencies, or continue reading to learn more about the German Cockroach, and, more importantly, how we can help guard your business against it!

-How Does The German Cockroach Differ from His American Cousin?
+How The German Cockroach Differs from His American Cousin

 Before any type of pest control treatment can be applied, our expert technicians at Pestco must first identify the type of roach that has caused the commercial or industrial infestation.